run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

     !!!
 Discussion
         * The Job has requested 1 GPU, but has been allocated with 2, as 2 are available right now.
         * The code needs to be ready to accept more GPUs than it requested, otherwise, the GPUs will not be utilized.
-The Run:AI Elasticity library helps with expanding the job effectively.
+The Run:AI Elasticity library helps with expanding the Job effectively.

 * Add a filler class: